Useful Tips You Need to Know for Working From Home

 4. Build a Network.
 You can't sit at home avoiding the outside world.
 If you're working from home, then building an online network is an absolute must.
 There is no way around it.
 Currently, I use LinkedIn, WAHM, Fine Art America, Instagram, Facebook, Twitter, and several more.
-These are just some social media sites off of the top of my head, but there are a lot more out there.
+These are just some social media sites off the top of my head, but there are many more out there.
 Don't sit there and lurk in the shadows—step beyond the boundaries of your comfort zone.
 Join some communities, introduce yourself, and jump into the conversation.

 I've also expanded and joined a women's writer's group that meets every couple of weeks near my home.
 In the next month, I plan to attend other business-related events in the area because I've begun to understand the importance of networking in person.
-Try it, you'll be surprised the contacts you'll make when you do.
+Try it, and you'll be surprised by the contacts you'll make when you do.

 5. Market yourself.
 Before you begin marketing, learn your business inside and out.
 Then, research everything you can about the competition.
 You'll eventually figure out how to effectively attract your target market and drive them to your business.
 Demonstrate that you have a solution for the problem.
 Passively market yourself by including links to your blog or business website in your signature line.

 Get out and attend conventions or luncheons to meet new people in person (again, networking in person).
 Always follow up with a prospective client.
 Run a special or offer something free for a limited time.
 Hook up with another business and brainstorm a beneficial way that you can work together.
 Ask for referrals.